Place Denfert-Rochereau: Places of interest

-The main square, Place Denfert-Rochereau, is planted with trees, mostly horse chestnuts, maples, and locusts, and there are three named green spaces within it as well: Square Abbé Migne, Square Jacques Antoine, and Square Claude Nicolas Ledoux.
+The main square, the Place Denfert-Rochereau, is planted with trees, mostly horse chestnuts, maples, and locusts, and there are three named green spaces within it as well: Square Abbé Migne, Square Jacques Antoine, and Square Claude Nicolas Ledoux.
 At the center of the square, in the midst of the traffic circulation, is a one-third-scale replica of the Lion of Belfort statue by Bartholdi, symbolizing the courage of the resistance raised by Colonel Denfert-Rochereau at Belfort.
 In the garden to one side is a monument by Jean Boucher commemorating Ludovic Trarieux.

-The section of the main north-south boulevard running through the centre of the square is named for French Resistance leader Henri Rol-Tanguy.
+The section of the main north–south boulevard running through the centre of the square is named for French Resistance leader Henri Rol-Tanguy.
 It is just one block in length, and connects the Avenue Denfert-Rochereau in the north to the Avenue General Leclerc in the south.

 The entrance to the Paris Catacombs is now located within the recently renovated building with handsome romanesque arches across its facade, on the odd-numbered side of Avenue du Colonel-Henri-Rol-Tanguy.
 This entrance is directly across the street from an identical even-numbered building that used to house the Directorate of Roads and Transport (Direction de la Voirie et des Déplacements), but since October 2019 is now the Musée de la Libération and Musée Jean Moulin.
 These two buildings, classified as historical monuments, are the pavilions of the old Barrière d'Enfer, where taxes were collected on goods entering Paris.
 They are built to the design of the 19th-century architect, Claude Nicolas Ledoux, whose work can be found all over the city.
 This part of the square has enveloped the site of the Barrière d'Enfer, as well as part of the boulevards d'Enfer and Saint-Jacques, and a part of the boulevards Montrouge and Arcueil, roads which, at one time, led to those two southern suburbs but no longer exist.

 Metro station

 The Place Denfert-Rochereau is served by lines 4 and 6 of the Paris Metro, from Denfert-Rochereau station.

 It is also served by the RER Line B commuter train from the old railway station of the Sceaux line, the entrance to which is to the east of the square.

-The Place is the Paris terminus of Orlybus, the RATP shuttle bus service between the city and Orly Airport.